About This Chapter

 Tools & Perspectives of Geographic Study - Chapter Summary

 Our chapter on the tools and perspectives used in geographic study is made up of videos that clearly outline these topics.
-Here you'll study topics including the different types of regions, interpreting scale maps and map projections.
+You'll study topics including the different types of regions, scale maps and map projections.
 Once this chapter is complete, you should be ready to achieve the following goals:

 - Differentiate between functional, formal and vernacular regions

 - Understand how geographic information system (GIS) is used to make decisions